Leave of Absence

 - Contact Residence Life & Housing to make arrangements to move out.

 - Contact the Treasurer's Office to discuss any applicable refunds for the semester.

-- Contact Student Mail Services to arrange to return mailbox key or discuss a frwarding address.
+- Contact Student Mail Services to arrange to return mailbox key or discuss a forwarding address.

-- Contact Cougar Card Services to arrange for any refunds for meal plans or courgar cash balances.
+- Contact Cougar Card Services to arrange for any refunds for meal plans or cougar cash balances.